-This section describes the great variety of observation operators handled by OBSOP_CONV and underneath, PPNEW, which is a wrapper for all the PP routines.
+This section describes the great variety of observation operators handled by OBSOP_CONV and underneath, PPNEW, which is a wrapper for most of the PP routines.
+Some details can be found in Courtier et al. (1998), and in the following sub-sections.
 The vertical operations depend on the variable.
 The vertical interpolation is linear in pressure for temperature (PPT) and specific humidity (PPQ), and it is linear in the logarithm of pressure for wind (PPUV).
-The vertical interpolation of geopotential (PPGEOP) is similar to wind (in order to preserve geostrophy) and is performed in terms of departures from the ICAO standard atmosphere for increased accuracy (Simmons and Chen, 1991.
-The current geopotential vertical interpolation together with the temperature vertical interpolation are not exactly consistent with hydrostatism.
+The vertical interpolation of geopotential (PPGEOP) is similar to wind (in order to preserve geostrophy) and is performed in terms of departures from the ICAO standard atmosphere for increased accuracy (Simmons and Chen, 1991).
+The current geopotential vertical interpolation together with the temperature vertical interpolation are not exactly consistent with the hydrostatic equation.
 A new consistent and accurate vertical interpolation has been devised by Météo-France, which may be important for intensive use of temperature information.
 The new routines have been tested by ECMWF and as the results were not unambiguously positive the new routines have not yet been adopted - and they are not described in this documentation.
 In the meantime, the old routines are still used (switch LOLDPP = .TRUE. in namct0), under the names PPT_OLD, PPGEOP_OLD and PPUV_OLD, with tangent linear PPTTL_OLD, PPGEOPTL_OLD and PPUVTL_OLD and adjoint PPTAD_OLD, PPGEOPAD_OLD and PPUVAD_OLD.